 In buying the building, the new owner rescued the oldest continuously operating ceramic studio in Berkeley.
 And we got a dream landlady.
 Her kindness and generosity cannot be overstated.
 She not only has given us a 25-year lease, but she has also taken good care of the building and has never interfered with our operation.
 During the pandemic, she gave everyone a month’s free rent.
 She enabled the Berkeley Potters Guild to reach its 50th Anniversary!

 The Guild was born in the 1970’s, on the heels of a world-wide cultural revolution of which California, and Berkeley in particular, was a major center.
 It was a heady, creatively explosive time.
 Young people were coming together from all over the country to make art and make a living by selling their work.
-A few of these artists were potters in Berkeley who worked in a building that became condemned.
+One group of these artists were potters who worked in a building in Berkeley that was soon condemned.
 They found a new home in an 8,000 square-foot barren warehouse in West Berkeley and signed a five-year lease.
-In their first year they built all of the inside walls, including three lofts, and carved out 18 individual studio spaces, all still standing today.
-They built six natural-gas kilns for high-temperature firing and managed to hold a very successful sale (even by today’s standards) at the end of the year.
-After renewing the lease for another five years, they bought the building, and went on to create one of the most successful working spaces for ceramic artists in the Bay Area.
+In their first year they built all the inside walls, including three lofts, carved out 18 individual studio spaces, all still standing today, and built six natural-gas kilns for high-temperature firing.
+At the end of the year, they managed to hold a very successful sale.
+After renewing the lease for another five years, they bought the building and went on to create one of the most successful working spaces for ceramic artists in the Bay Area.